maxineAPS/energy-dissipation-metamaterial-dataset/README.md

 **Data-Efficient Discovery of Hyperelastic TPMS Metamaterials with Extreme Energy Dissipation**
 <https://doi.org/10.1145/3721238.3730759>

-The dataset was generated through a batch Bayesian optimization process to discover structures with exceptional energy dissipation capabilities.
+The dataset was generated with physical printing and testing, guided by a batch Bayesian optimization process to discover structures with exceptional energy dissipation capabilities.

 ## Dataset Structure